scttfrdmn/lens/docs/USER_SCENARIOS/03_LAB_PI_WALKTHROUGH.md

 - Reproducibility nightmare
 - Students waste time troubleshooting "it works on my machine" issues

-**With AWS IDE**:
+**With Lens**:
-- All 7 researchers using AWS IDE
+- All 7 researchers using Lens
-- Prof. Chen recommended: `aws-jupyter --env scientific-computing` as lab standard
+- Prof. Chen recommended: `lens-jupyter --env scientific-computing` as lab standard
 - Everyone has identical base environment
 - Students can still customize (add packages), but share same foundation